pantheon-systems/documentation/source/content/guides/new-relic/02-activate-new-relic.md

   ![Screenshot showing the New Relic landing page.](../../../images/integrations/newrelic/new-relic-get-started.png)

-1. Agree to the New Relic Terms of Service to access the data for your site:
+1. Agree to the New Relic&reg; Terms of Service to access the data for your site:

   ![Screenshot of the New Relic APM dashboard.](../../../images/integrations/newrelic/new-relic-apm-dash.png)

   ![SCreenshot of the New Relic APM data for a Pantheon site.](../../../images/integrations/newrelic/new-relic-summary.png)

-### Who is the New Relic account associated with?
+### Who is the New Relic&reg; account associated with?

-- If the site owner is a **user**, the site owner's name and email address are used to create the New Relic account.
+- If the site owner is a **user**, the site owner's name and email address are used to create the New Relic&reg; account.

-- If the site owner is an **organization**, the name and email address of the organization's Pantheon user who activates New Relic is used to create the New Relic account.
+- If the site owner is an **organization**, the name and email address of the organization's Pantheon user who activates New Relic&reg; is used to create the New Relic&reg; account.

-In both cases, there is not a one-to-one mapping between Pantheon users and New Relic users.
-Every Pantheon user who selects **Go to New Relic** from the Pantheon dashboard is logged in as the same New Relic user.
+In both cases, there is not a one-to-one mapping between Pantheon users and New Relic&reg; users.
+Every Pantheon user who selects **Go to New Relic** from the Pantheon dashboard is logged in as the same New Relic&reg; user.

 ## Configure Ping Monitors for Availability

-New Relic provides a free availability monitoring service within their Synthetics tool suite at the Lite service level.
+New Relic&reg; provides a free availability monitoring service within their Synthetics tool suite at the Lite service level.
 This basic monitoring check sends a request to designated URLs from configured locations at given intervals and alerts you via email when a response fails.

 To configure this service: